How much does an AC or furnace blower motor replacement cost?

-Replacing a blower motor takes 2 to 3 hours on average.
+Replacing a blower motor takes 2 to 3 hours.
 The blower motor is typically located behind a control board and other furnace parts.
 An HVAC technician removes other components as needed, replaces the motor, cleans the fan, tests the new motor, and reassembles the furnace.

 How long do blower motors last?

-An HVAC blower motor typically lasts 10 to 20 years, depending on its usage.
+An HVAC blower motor lasts 10 to 20 years, depending on its usage.

 Testing a blower motor requires electrical knowledge and a multi-meter to test the capacitor and electrical windings.
 Follow these troubleshooting steps before hiring an HVAC technician to test the motor:

-- If the system turns on but not the blower, turn the power off and remove the furnace cover to expose the components.
+If the system turns on but the blower does not, turn the power off and remove the furnace cover to expose the components.

 Where is the blower located in the AC unit?

-The blower motor is located inside the furnace or air handler.
+The blower motor is located inside the air handler or furnace.
 The air handler is the indoor part of an HVAC system.

 Finding and hiring an HVAC technician

-Before hiring an HVAC technician to replace your blower motor:
+Before hiring an AC repair company or HVAC technician to replace your blower motor: